magisterka-ppp/Bomberman3D/README.md

 # Bomberman3D
-Implementation of popular game genre for 3 dimensional space, based on Ursina engine for Python environment
+Implementation of popular game genre for 3 dimensional space, based on Ursina engine for Python environment.

 ## Genral info
 This project is a realization of 3D game in Python programing language.
 Game environment is created using Ursina engine available for Python from version 3.6.
 Main aim of the project is to show the posibilites of Ursina engine in developing a simply computer games, also to present the methods of work with Ursina engine, for purpose of future projects.